 Greece was the final destination on our European house-sitting road trip.

-We had both always wanted to visit Greece and it’s safe to say this was the most exciting leg of our trip.
+We had both always wanted to live in Greece and it’s safe to say this was the most exciting leg of our trip.
 You see some of the digital nomad hot spots in Greece here

 We had a 3-week gap between these house-sitting assignments, so decided to take a few weeks off and visit the Greek Islands!